harishMadhavan1010/sky130-rtldesign/README.md

 ## Day 3
   ### Overview

   This section covers the theory for some fundamental optimization techniques.
 We optimize for a lot of reasons, saving area and power being two important considerations.
-Combinational Logic can be optimized by constant propagation techniques like direct optimization.
-There are a number of Boolean Logic optimizations as well, like K-Map, Quine-McKluskey.
+Combinational Logic can be optimized by Boolean Logic optimizations like K-Map, Quine-McKluskey.
+When a constant is propagated in the input, we can perform direct optimization.
+Sequential Logic is optimized by Sequential Constant Propagation or through advanced algorithms like State Optimization, Retiming and Sequential Logic Cloning (Floorplan Aware Synthesis).

+  <ins>**Combinational Logic Optimization:**</ins>

+  `Constant Propagation:`

+  Let's take an abstract example first; let f(x,y) be a boolean function and let's pretend that x is HIGH always.
+Then f(x,y) = f(1,y) = g(y).
+Note that since this is a boolean function with respect to a single variable, g can either invert or pass the values of y.
+It's amazing how a complex two-input function can be simplified and hence optimized to a buffer or an inverter.
+The benefits of this technique is illustrated using an example.

+  IMG Capture66

+  `Boolean Logic Minimization:`

+  An example is taken to demonstrate this as well.

+  IMG Capture67

+  <ins>**Sequential Logic Optimization:**</ins>

+  `Sequential Constant Propagation:`

+  This is almost the same as constant propagation in Combination Logic Optimization techniques but this has some more caveats.
+An example is chosen to illustrate this technique.

+  IMG Capture68

+  `Advanced Techniques:`

-  ### Combinational Logic Optimizations
+  ### Combination Logic Optimizations

   ### Sequential Logic Optimizations